keylimepie/docs/README.md

 # InkChain Documentation App

-An advanced, streamlined documentation platform built with Next.js and Nextra for InkChain.
+An advanced and streamlined documentation platform built with Next.js and Nextra for InkChain.

 ## 🚀 Build & Run